Balanced metrics, Zoll deformations and isosystolic inequalities in $\mathbb{C}P^n$

 \section{Systole of Balanced Metrics}

 In Chapter \ref{section:homogeneousmetrics} we proved that the Fubini-Study metric is the global minimum, among homogeneous metrics, of the normalized $(2n-2)$-systole functional on $\mathbb{C}P^n$, $n \geq 3$.
-A crucial step of the proof was to determine the submanifold that realizes the systole for each homogeneous metric, which was possible due to the fact that each of these metrics is Balanced.
-Therefore, a natural question is if the Fubini-Study metric remains a point of minimum for the normalized $(2n-2)$-systole functional among all the Balanced metrics, that are Balanced with respect to the canonical complex structure of complex projective space.
-This section will be devoted to study this problem.
-More precisely, we will prove Theorem $\ref{sysresttobalmet}$, which will be restated below after introducing notation.
+A crucial step of the proof was to determine the submanifold that realizes the systole for each homogeneous metric, which was possible due to the fact that each of these metrics is balanced.
+Therefore, a natural question is if the Fubini-Study metric remains a point of minimum for the normalized $(2n-2)$-systole functional among all the balanced metrics, that are balanced with respect to the canonical complex structure of complex projective space.
+This section is devoted to study this problem.
+More precisely, we will prove Theorem $\ref{sysofbal}$, which is stated below after introducing notation.